-Our secondary programs provide secondary children with the opportunity to live, learn and socialize in a relaxed and multicultural environment.
-At Prime School you may find children creating a robot or a video, playing chess or shooting hoops, tutoring each other or forming a club.
+Our secondary programs provide children with the opportunity to experience, learn and socialize in a relaxed and multicultural environment.
+At Prime School you may find children creating a robot or a video, playing chess or shooting hoops, helping each other study or forming a club.
 Teachers are there alongside, facilitating, guiding and understanding that learning does not have to take on the tone and texture of a school day but rather be filled with fun.

-Key Stage 3: Year 6 to 9 (Age 10 to 14) Key Stage 3 follows the English Cambridge Curriculum and all students will be expected to study the following subjects: Art, English, Geography, History, ICT, Mathematics, Modern Foreign Languages (French, Spanish, Chinese, German), Music, Physical Education and Science.
-At the end of Key Stage 3 (Year 9) students make their options for study at IGCSE .
+Key Stage 3: Year 7 to 9 (Age 11 to 14) Key Stage 3 follows the English Cambridge Curriculum and all students will be expected to study the following subjects: Art, English, Geography, History, ICT, Mathematics, Modern Foreign Languages (Portuguese, French, Spanish, Chinese), Music, Physical Education and Science.
+At the end of Key Stage 3 (Year 9) students make their options to study for IGCSE.
 At this point students reduce the number of subjects they wish to study.

 High Expectations For Every Child